opentok/opentok-macos-sdk-samples/README.md

-> ### Product deprecation notice
+⚠️ Product deprecation notice ⚠️

->
-> Version 2.31 is the final release, and no new versions will be developed going forward.
+Version 2.31 is the final release, and no new versions will be developed going forward.
 Support for this SDK will continue until version 2.31 reaches end of support.
-For the support timeline, please refer to the lifecycle documentation <a href="https://tokbox.com/developer/guides/enterprise/#supported-versions">here</a>.
+For the support timeline, please refer to the lifecycle documentation [here](https://tokbox.com/developer/guides/enterprise/#supported-versions).
 After this period, the SDK will reach end of life (EOL) and will no longer receive maintenance or support.

-> Customers building natively for macOS can find references to relevant solutions <a href="https://developer.vonage.com/en/video/client-sdks/macos/overview">here</a>.
+For more information, please visit [this page](https://tokbox.com/developer/sdks/mac/).

 # OpenTok MacOS SDK Samples